Holidays to Lanzarote introduce you to some of the best beaches in the Canaries and a landscape that’s unlike anything you’ll see in Britain.

 Places To Stay In Lanzarote View all places to stay »

 Playa Blanca's one of Lanzarote's biggest and best-loved resorts, and mixes holiday staples with a quiet air of sophistication.
 The smart marina covers cocktails, upscale dining and boutiques, while the promenade's lined with top-drawer seafood places.
 At the other end of the scale, lively karaoke and disco bars up the tempo in nearby shopping centres.
 The whole picture's crowned by a trio of beaches and a hilly volcanic backdrop.

 Playa de los Pocillos, on the east coast of Lanzarote, was developed in the early Nineties.
 It has shops, bars and restaurants – not to mention a great sandy beach – all neatly put together with a low-key vibe.
 And it’s connected by a promenade to neighbouring Puerto del Carmen, about 15 minutes’ walk away, which offers a buzzier night-time atmosphere.

-Back when it was built in the Seventies, Costa Teguise – on Lanzarote’s southeast coast – attracted affluent Spanish families, and today King Carlos of Spain has a place here.
-But thankfully visitors don’t have to wait for royal appointment to enjoy the sandy beaches, top-class windsurfing and the buzzy but family-focused nightlife.
+Back when it was built in the 1970s, Costa Teguise – on Lanzarote’s southeast coast – was like a magnet for affluent Spanish families.
+Things have gone from strength-to-strength, too, and today even King Carlos of Spain has a place here.
+Thankfully sun-seekers don’t have to wait for the royal nod to enjoy the sandy beaches, top-class windsurfing and family-friendly nightlife.